shruthimanvachar/JavaScript-Programming-For-Everyone/README.md

-# console-java-simple
+# JavaScript Programming For Everyone

-A simple java "Hello World!" application, buildable with both maven and gradle.
-Useful for testing Eclipse Che Java workspaces.
+(A simple java "Hello World!" application, buildable with both maven and gradle.
+Useful for testing Eclipse Che Java workspaces.)

 # Building manually